 Connect is a marketing tool that allows recruiters to interact with candidates on social media.
 It categorizes people based on selected criteria, and makes it easier to personalize recruitment media.
 Onboard is an automated “launch” application that provides support for new employees.
 It can be used to send alerts, create reports, and deliver electronic documents.

 Taleo is a system offered by Oracle, so you have the weight of a respected, mainstream brand behind you if you choose this software.
 It covers hiring, onboarding, and compensation management processes.
-In fact, there are two versions: Oracle Talent Management for Midsize, and Oracle Talent Acquisition Cloud.
+In fact, there are two versions: Oracle Talent Management for midsize, and Oracle Taleo Cloud Service.

 Unlike iCIMS, Taleo is much better suited to larger, more established companies.
 It offers a high level of customization.
 However, you need sufficient programming experience to make full use of the opportunity.
 It isn’t always easy to use, but the performance management and succession planning tools are superb.